Successful Self published Authors

 William Paul Young’s first manuscript, The Shack, was intended only for his six kids and for a handful of close friends.
 Young initially printed just 15 copies of his book.
 Two of his close friends encouraged him to get it published, and assisted with some editing and rewriting in order to prepare the manuscript for publication.
 Having been rejected by 26 publishers, Young and his friends self-published the book under the name of their newly created company Windblown Media, in 2007.
 Today the book has been sold to more than 10,000,000 people and also has a Hollywood movie made out of it.

-Christopher Paolini’s world famous Inheritance trilogy took time to acquire the fame it has today.
-The first book Eragon was self-published by his parents who owned a small press, and after its initial success, the book fell into the hands of Carl Hiaasen who got it republished by his publisher Knopf.
-Later, not only the book, but also the movie made out of it turned out to be grand success.
+Christopher Paolini’s world-famous Inheritance trilogy took time to acquire today’s fame.
+The first book Eragon was self-published by his parents, who owned a small press, and after its initial success, the book fell into the hands of Carl Hiaasen who got it republished by his publisher Knopf.
+Later, not only the book but also the movie made out of it turned out to be a grand success.

-These tales of rags to riches in the world of art, clearly suggests that rejection is not the end of the road.
+You will hear similar strain throughout all the successful self published author’s stories. no one was willing to take on the mantle of publishing these books, and they ended up becoming huge successes through self-publishing.
+These most successful self-published authors tales of rags to riches in the world of writing clearly suggests that rejection is not the end of the road.
 The only way to make your skills visible to the world is to get your words published.
-History tells us that rejection from traditional publishers never means that the work lacks potential.
+History tells us that rejection from traditional publishers never means the work lacks potential.
 Hence, the only mantra to get to the top is to have faith in one’s own ability and get the works self-published, where no single author will ever go unnoticed and all the work, irrespective of their genres or content, will get equal and unbiased attention.